xfivesao/ransomwatch/.github/README.md

   </a>
 </p>

-an onionsite scraping framework with the primary intent of tracking ransomware groups.
+an onionsite scraping framework with the primary intent of tracking ransomware groups

 running within github actions, groups are visited & posts are indexed within this repository at a regular cadence